Baptism

 Baptism Preparation

 First, we require a copy of your child's birth certificate.
-If you don't have a copy, bring in the original and we will make one.
+If you can’t make a copy, bring in the original and we will make one for you.

 The Baptism